 5 Safety Tips for Propane Grilling

 As June quickly approaches, you’ve likely already started your grilling season.
-Most safety tips for grilling may just need some common sense, but there are some safety precautions you may not have considered.
-Keystone Propane wants you stay safe this summer with few tips to protect you and your family.
+Most safety tips for propane grilling may just need some common sense, but there are some safety precautions you may not have considered.
+Keystone Propane wants you to stay safe this summer with few tips to protect you and your family.